 However, some items listed in the regulations may be carried onboard the aircraft by passengers and crew if they fulfill the listed restrictions and limitations.
 The Table 2.3.A (pdf) of the DGR provides information of the items that may be carried in either checked or carry-on baggage.
 This document is also available in French (pdf), German (pdf), Spanish (pdf) and Russian (pdf).

 Wether a lithium battery can be carried by air or not depends on its configuration and either Watt-hour rating (for rechargeable) or lithium content (for non-rechargeable).
 In addition, spare batteries may not be placed in checked baggage.
+Check Australia's Civil Aviation Safety Authority video on travelling safely with lithium batteries:

 Find more information in the lithium battery passenger pamphlet (pdf)